 Rent and water arrears

-All Family and Community Services (FACS) Housing and Aboriginal Housing Office tenants are required to pay rent and water charges.
+All Department of Communities and Justice (DCJ) Housing and Aboriginal Housing Office tenants are required to pay rent and water charges.

 As part of your tenancy agreement you must pay these charges on time.
-FACS Housing is reliant on the income received from rent and water usage payments to fund things such as service provision and maintenance.
+DCJ Housing is reliant on the income received from rent and water usage payments to fund things such as service provision and maintenance.

 If you are late with your rent or water payments your account will be in arrears and you will be in breach of your tenancy agreement.
 This could lead to you having to move out of your home.

 How do I know if I am behind in my rent or water charges?

 DCJ Housing will always let you know if you are behind in your rent or water charges.
 We will generally write to you about this; however we might also talk to you on the phone, visit you at home or notify you via electronic means.